jplikesbikes/app/README.md

 # app

-Install `lit-plugin` for vscode to get highlighting and checking of ` html` blocks

 ## React gotchas
 + Props are readonly and only set by the parent component on the child (doc)[https://reactjs.org/docs/components-and-props.html#props-are-read-only]